Glossary of Terms

 Amethyst (February Birthstone)

-the birthstone for February - a transparent purple quartz.
+The birthstone for February - a transparent purple quartz.
 Leonardo Da Vinci wrote that amethyst was able to dissipate evil thoughts and quicken the intelligence.

-a watch that displays the time using hour and minute hands.
+A classic style watch that displays the time using hour and minute hands.

-a ring with a continuous row of stones set shoulder to shoulder.
+A ring with a continuous row of stones set shoulder to shoulder.
 The diamonds may go half-way, three-quarters or completely around the finger.

-an ornamental piece, created separately, then applied to a piece of jewelry.
+An ornamental piece, created separately, then applied to a piece of jewelry.

 Aquamarine (March Birthstone)

-the birthstone for March, a blue or greenish-blue gemstone belonging to the beryl family (which also includes emerald).
+The birthstone for March, a blue or greenish-blue gemstone belonging to the beryl family (which also includes emerald).